Bike Maintenance and Repair

 - Weekly: Clean and lubricate chain, check tire pressure.

 - Monthly: Inspect brakes, gears, and cables.
+Check for loose bolts.

-- Annually: Full professional tune-up.
+- Annually: Full professional tune-up and bearing check.

 Storing Your Bike